michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 ```
 {: .terminal}

-And to execute our function from Erlang shell:
+And to execute our function from the Erlang shell:

 ```
 $ rebar3 shell